-A couple who owned a family farm close to the GTA were hoping to sell the property to fund their retirement.
+A couple who owned a property close to the GTA , were planning on selling their family farm to fund their retirement.
 The property operated as a farm for 20 plus years, however it was no longer being actively used for farming purposes.

 The value of land had appreciated significantly due to the proximity of the land to the nearby suburban communities.
 Due to the lower cost basis of the land, the couple feared that a hefty tax bill would consume a large chunk of the proceeds from the sale, potentially resulting in severely affecting their retirement plans.
 The couple were aware of the capital gain exemption on the sale of farm land, however they were not sure if they would qualify, as the farm was currently not being used for active commercial farming operations.